How To Budget For Your Digital Advertising Campaigns

 Let’s look at an example.
 You are a leading web design company and you want to market your services that typically cost several thousands of dollars.
 To you, a few highly qualified leads a month would be great because even if you land just one, you’ll achieve ROI from your ad spending.
 Your CPL might be higher, but you’ll be fine with that because you know that you can sell your consulting services at a higher cost.

-Let’s put this into numbers: Our goal is a few leads per month.
+Our goal is a few leads per month.
 You’re aiming to achieve a CPL of $200 on LinkedIn.
 Say we generate 5 leads in our first month at a $200 CPL.
 This equates to a $1,000 total cost with an average of $200 CPL.
 Since our CPL and the total lead cost aren’t fully indicative of all of the people who saw your ad but didn’t count as a lead, we’ll need to map back to how many conversations likely occurred and what our conversion rate should look like.
 If we are shooting for an average conversion rate of 7%, we’d have to have an ads budget of $2,850 in order to achieve a CPL of $200 ($2,850 x .07% = $199.50).

 Now, let’s take that same example and reverse engineer it with a CPL of $70 rather than $200.
 With the same 7% conversion rate, we are now looking at an ad budget of $1,000.
 So, for this example, the answer to “what should my digital marketing budget allocation look like?” is anywhere between $1,000 and $2,850.
+Making a media plan will help to map out your budget, campaigns, ad products, and targeting.

 With any new B2B advertising campaign, you’re most likely not going to see significant returns within the first month.
 For that reason, we’ll want to start off with a lower budget to see what ads work (using A/B testing best practices), optimizations based on our data, what landing pages work, and what creatives and messaging work to turn your campaign into a well-oiled machine.